Development and Application of a ReaxFF Reactive Force Field for Ni-Doped MoS$_2$: Results and Discussion

 \subsection{Force Field Parameterization}

 The energies of all four structures under all five strain conditions were used in the training of the ReaxFF force field.
 The results for uniaxial straining in the $x$- and $z$-directions of the four Ni-doped $\mathrm{MoS_2}$ structures are shown in Figure~\ref{fig:EoS-uniX} and Figure~\ref{fig:EoS-uniZ}, respectively.
-The equation of state energies given are those of the conventional cell, with respect to the energy in each method of the unstrained structure.
+The equation of state energies given are those of the doubled cell, with respect to the energy in each method of the unstrained structure.
 The structures used in ReaxFF result from a relaxation with fixed cell parameters, starting from the DFT structures.

 We can begin by examining the energy difference between unstrained octahedrally and tetrahedrally intercalated structures.
 While Mo-substituted, S-substituted, and intercalated structures have different stoichiometries and cannot be compared in energy without assumptions about the chemical potential \cite{guerrero2020phase}, we can directly compare the energies of the two intercalated structures.
-In DFT, tetrahedral is lower in energy by 39.1 kcal/mol in these structure (0.841 eV per Ni atom) \cite{guerrero2020phase}.
+In DFT, tetrahedral is lower than octahedral in energy by 38.8 kcal/mol in these structures (0.841 eV per Ni atom)\cite{guerrero2020phase}.
 We find a very close level of agreement in ReaxFF, which gives tetrahedral lower in energy by 41.0 kcal/mol.
-This agreement is essential for the correct structures to appear in MD simulations, and also demonstrates the ability of our ReaxFF parametrization to describe accurately the energy difference between the 6-bonded octahedral and 4-bond tetrahedral environment.
+Note that in referring to energies in kcal/mol in this work we will consistently mean energies \textit{per unit cell}, which in most cases is a $2 \times 2$ cell.
+This agreement is essential for the correct structures to appear in MD simulations, and also demonstrates the ability of our ReaxFF parameterization to describe accurately the energy difference between the 6-bonded octahedral and 4-bonded tetrahedral environment.